davidhoo1988/davidhu.github.io/pages/PSI_lib/main.md

 #ifdef ENABLE_ECDH_PSI
 			padSmallSet(set, theirSize, cmd);

-			if (r == Role::Sender)
+			// if it is a sender, performs as sender if (r == Role::Sender)
 			{
 				EcdhPsiSender sender;
 				sender.init(set.size(), statSetParam, sysRandomSeed());
 				sender.sendInput(set, span<Channel>{&chl, 1});
 			}
-			else
+			// if it is a receiver, performs as receiver, finanly write
+			// the content of intersection to outPath else
 			{
 				EcdhPsiReceiver recver;